Oliver Cox: Early Education

 While in Trinidad, Cox attended St. Thomas Boys' School, where he studied the usual range of primary school subjects.
 After his family emigrated to the United States, he attended Central YMCA High School and Crane Junior College in Chicago.
 Growing up in Trinidad, Cox was removed from the racial discrimination and hostilities present in the U.S. His youthful perspective was shaped by being a member of the majority group in Trinidad's predominantly black world, where white Europeans were considered outsiders.
 This perspective influenced his later research and sociological exploration.

 University

 In 1928, Cox earned a law degree from Northwestern University.
-In 1929, he succumbed to poliomyelitis (polio), causing both legs to be permanently crippled.
-He was confined to a wheelchair for the remainder of his life.
+In 1929, he had poliomyelitis (polio), causing both legs to be permanently disabled.
+He used a wheelchair for the remainder of his life.
 At that point in his higher education, he gave up plans to practice law in Trinidad, and opted to become an academic in the U.S. He next attended the University of Chicago where he studied in the Economics Department and obtained a master's degree in 1932.
 He stayed at the same university but switched to the Sociology Department to earn a Ph.D. in 1938.
 His dissertation was entitled "Factors Affecting the Marital Status of Negroes in the United States", and it was written under the supervision of William Fielding Ogburn.